September 14, 2019

-I know, and it feels now – after all this time – we are finally taking it seriously, but in a different way.
+It feels like now – after all this time – we are finally taking it seriously, but in a different way.
 We had a bunch of false starts in the traditional music industry world – like labels courting us and putting money into us which never really panned out.
-And it’s hard, it can be really disappointing and hard on you as an artist, but I view it so differently now – it’s not so much about outcomes but the process and weirdly enough when I developed that relationship with music and art in general is when we started actually having success with it.
+And it’s hard, it can be really disappointing and hard on you as an artist, but I view it so differently now – it’s not so much about outcomes but the process and weirdly enough when I developed that relationship with music and art in general is when we started actually having success with it

 “Any sort of novelty feels like I am making a new creative pathways in my brain.”

 You’ve been making music for sometime, as a woman in the industry what have been the hardships ?
 Have you seen any change from when you started to now?

 When we were in talks with labels I would often find that men would only talk to Josh and not make eye contact with me.
 That was something I noticed a lot.
 Then when I did try to assert my presence It would be anxiety inducing and my thoughts wouldn’t flow as well.

 Also – on a personal level – I feel like I have hung out with a lot of guys who do not appreciate female voices in music.
 Whether or not they acknowledge to themselves, they don’t like hearing fragility or femininity in the music they are listening to.
 You could replace a female voice with a male voice in a song and suddenly they would like it.
 I have noticed that in people I really like and respect.
 I think it is really internalised with men.
 Try being in a room full of guys at a party and putting on a female singer, sometimes they change it or tell you to turn it off, and don’t even question within themselves why they’re having that reaction.
 My test these days with guys is if they like, or appreciate Joni Mitchell.
 I have a lot of respect for men who openly love Joni Mitchell.
 I feel like gen z is dismantling all this dumb shit – I have a lot of faith in that.